ilyasakin/deliquus/README.md

 # Deliquus

-**Deliquus is a latin adjective meaning missing, wanting, lacking.**

 **Deliquus aims to find missing test, story files and throw out an error.
 So you can use with husky and prevent developer from pushing the code before adding a test or story, or you know... anything.**

-## Goal

-We want deliquus to be configurable/customizable on every level possible.
-We don't want it to be a tool that only finds tests and stories.
-User should be configure Deliquus to match the files as she/he want.

-## Roadmap

-- Match files with single source directory and single target directory. ✔
-- Match files with multiple source directories and multiple target directories. ✔
-- Publish
+_Deliquus is a latin adjective meaning missing, wanting, lacking._

 ## Usage